nusairc/capstoneprojectawscloudarch/README.md

 4. /example/database exampledb

-# if any error or help regarding this , feel free to reach me on nusairtech@gmail.com
+# if any error or help regarding this project , feel free to reach me on nusairtech@gmail.com